cosinekitty/interpolator/README.md

 Then call its `polynomial` method to return an object of type `Polynomial`.
 The `Polynomial` class represents a polynomial in terms of a single independent variable $x$.
-It holds the polynomial's numeric coefficients in ascending order of the power of $x$.
+It holds the polynomial's numeric coefficients $K_j$ in ascending order of the power of $x$.
 For example, the polynomial

 $$